-Prior to joining the College of Law faculty in 2008, Professor Sharpe served as a Bigelow Teaching Fellow and Lecturer in Law at the University of Chicago Law School.
+Prior to joining the College of Law faculty in 2008, Dean Sharpe served as a Bigelow Teaching Fellow and Lecturer in Law at the University of Chicago Law School.
 He was also a litigation associate at Cravath, Swaine & Moore LLP in New York, and clerked for the Honorable Gerald Bard Tjoflat of the United States Court of Appeals for the Eleventh Circuit.

 Dean Sharpe received his J.D. from Yale Law School, where he was managing editor of the Yale Journal of International Law.
 He graduated magna cum laude and Phi Beta Kappa from New York University, where he earned a B.A. in English and American Literature.
 During the three years prior to attending Yale Law School, Dean Sharpe was an analyst in the investment banking division of Morgan Stanley in New York.